Table of Contents

-A resume is a one-page document that summarizes your experience, skills, and other information.
-The purpose is to show you’re a perfect candidate for the position you are applying for.
-It should be formal, professional, and relevant.
+A resume is a one-page document that summarizes your experience, skills and other relevant information.
+The purpose is to show that you’re a good candidate for the position you’re applying for.
+It should be formal, professional, relevant and brief.

-Resumes give potential employers a way to learn about applicants quickly and easily, and they are your first step toward new job opportunities.
-An interview might also be needed to land the job, but a resume is necessary to start the process.
+Resumes give potential employers a way to learn about applicants quickly and easily, and they’re your first step toward new job opportunities.
+An interview is the next step in the hiring process, but a great resume is how you get your foot in the door.

-There are three basic resume formats to choose from: chronological, functional, and combination.
-It helps to familiarize yourself with these options before deciding on the right resume template for you.
+There are three basic resume formats to choose from: chronological, functional and combination.
+It helps to familiarize yourself with these options before deciding on the right format for you.

-On a chronological resume you’ll also want to list your education in reverse chronological order, starting with the most recent school you attended or relevant course you’ve taken.
+On a chronological resume you’ll also want to list your education in reverse-chronological order, starting with the most recent school you attended or relevant courses you’ve taken.
+Don’t worry about listing any of your education history prior to high school as it is nonessential and will only clutter your resume.

-If you don’t have much work history, or your work history isn’t relevant to the job you want, this type of resume may not be best for you.
-Prospective employers will throw your resume in the “No” pile if all they see is work that’s not related to the job they are looking to fill, or if your resume looks empty because you didn’t have much experience to list.
+Be aware, prospective employers will toss your resume aside if all they see is work that’s not related to the job they’re looking to fill, or if your resume looks empty because you don’t have much experience to list.